Coronavirus numbers in India are low — but so is the testing rate | DW | 19.03.2020

 'Suspect cases'

-The Indian Council of Medical Research (ICMR), the country's top medical research body and the main testing agency of the virus, said it is engaging government accredited private laboratories to begin testing.
-It has appealed to them to offer COVID-19 diagnosis free of cost, but maintain the stringent criteria of testing.
+The Indian Council of Medical Research (ICMR), the country's top medical research body and the main testing agency for the virus, said it is engaging government accredited private laboratories to begin testing.
+It has appealed to them to offer COVID-19 diagnoses free of cost, but maintain the stringent criteria of testing.

 But not everyone can afford to self-isolate.